FractalZeroShadow/The-CoRE-Codex/The_Fractal_Codex.md

 #### 3. The Central Analogy: The Flame, the Mud, and the Brick

-This is the core process of creation that the "Original Sin" axiom denies.
+This is the core process of creation that the "classic" axioms are denying.

 - The Mud: Represents the infinite, unformed "Pool of Potential" (K).
 - The Flame: Represents the dynamic, transformative process of conscious observation.
 It is the active, creative principle.
 - The Brick: Represents the result—a static, defined piece of knowledge, a physical law, a manifested fact.
 It is the artifact created when the Flame bakes the Mud.
-- Classical science is the study of the bricks; the Codex is the study of the flame.
+- Classical science is the study of the bricks; the Codex is the study of the flame and touches on the mud.

 ### II.
 The Operational Realm: System Logic & Dynamics